VivianBass/GeneFamilies/1. protokol/week-7/day-03.12.md

 **Completed Tasks**:

-1. Statistical Test Consolidation
+1. **Statistical Test Consolidation**:

-   - Removed redundant statistical test code
+   - Removed redundant statistical test code.
-   - Unified test functions (t-test/Wilcoxon) into single implementation
+   - Unified test functions (t-test/Wilcoxon) into a single implementation.
-   - Integrated statistical tests directly into plotting scripts
+   - Integrated statistical tests directly into plotting scripts.

-2. Visualization Enhancements
+2. **Visualization Enhancements**:

-   - Removed redundant code and organized functions into dedicated modules
+   - Removed redundant code and organized functions into dedicated modules.
-   - Created 4-in-1 boxplot layouts (regular euclidean/log2 with t-test/Wilcox)
+   - Created 4-in-1 boxplot layouts (regular Euclidean/log2 with t-test/Wilcox).
-   - Added gene group count annotations for all plots
+   - Added gene group count annotations for all plots.
-   - Implemented mean/median value annotations
+   - Added mean lines and values for each box in the boxplots.
-   - Added horizontal reference line showing overall mean
+   - Added horizontal reference line showing overall mean. of the 5 groups in the plots
+   - Optimized the annotations in the plots and the code to handle them.

-3. Affected Files
+3. **Affected Files**:

-   - exec/plot_exp.prof.dists_angles_distributions.R
+   - `exec/plot_exp.prof.dists_angles_distributions.R`
-   - exec/plot_exp.prof.dists_euclidean_distributions.R
+   - `exec/plot_exp.prof.dists_euclidean_distributions.R`
-   - exec/plot_exp.prof.dists_euclidean_tissue_distributions.R
+   - `exec/plot_exp.prof.dists_euclidean_tissue_distributions.R`

+---

 **Open Questions**:

-1. Validation needed for mean/median annotations in plots.
-To reassure they are right
+1. Validation needed for mean/median annotations in plots to ensure accuracy.
 2. Clarification needed: Should angle-to-diagonal calculations be applied to:

-   - Euclidean distances
+   - Euclidean distances?
-   - Log2 distances
+   - Log2 distances?
-   - Angle distances
+   - Angle distances?

+---

 **Next Steps**:

-1. Documentation
-   - Enhance roxygen2 documentation for all functions
-   - Improve lab book documentation
-   - Document SLURM scripts and tool usage

-2. Analysis Extensions
-   - Implement angle-to-diagonal statistics
+   - Implement angle-to-diagonal statistics.
-   - Add angle-to-diagonal calculations for log2 data
+   - Add angle-to-diagonal calculations for log2 data.
-   - Add angle-to-diagonal calculations for angle distances
+   - Add angle-to-diagonal calculations for angle distances.

-3. Presentation Preparation
-   - Outline key sections: intro, methods, results, discussion
-   - Select and prepare figures
-   - Create bullet-point overview for thesis structure

 ---

-**Code:**
+**Code**:

 - The functions for boxplots and statistical tests are also organized into dedicated files.